MRRP-lab/equipment-info/flies.md

     - Led 4 blinking red/green: Radio connected.
     - For anything else check the link above.
 - We've had 2 cases now of a minor crash resulting in a broken leg.
 Be careful.
 - In my (Parker) opinion, the crazyflie client sucks.
 It crashes quite frequently and most of the default controller input layouts have certain flight parameters set which shouldn't be set... like a mapping which automatically has pitch at -30 degrees or one which has thrust at 40% for no reason, forcing you to need to go into the settings to set those controls.
-These input modifications don't persist and there's no way to save them (to my knowledge).
 - It seems like the PS3 Mode 1 is one of the most reasonable control schemes.
 More resources: https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#controlling-the-crazyflie